Overview

 Appointed: 18 May 2016

-She's held various roles in the delivery of human and educational services providing her with a wealth of experience.
-This includes shaping and assessing the benefits of government programs and leading organisational change.
+Previous work in local, state-wide and contracted delivery of human and educational services has provided Liz with a wealth of experience in shaping and assessing the benefits of government programs and leading organisational change in pursuit of better outcomes.

 Leisa Fraser